aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ansible_httpapi_validate_certs: false
 ```

-In this case we're specifying that:
+In this case we are specifying that:

 - The Ansible host must use eAPI via HTTPS.
 - Network OS which in this case is Arista EOS.